'This gaff stops you from being depressed. It’s absolutely beautiful, man' — A closer look at this year's RIBA Stirling Prize winner

-Big Ben’s Elizabeth Tower, the new London College of Fashion and AstraZeneca’s Cambridge headquarters are among six projects that have been listed for the 2025 RIBA Stirling Prize.
-The prize, presented annually, is awarded to ‘the architects of the building that has made the greatest contribution to the evolution of architecture in the past year’, and the winner will be announced on October 16 at a ceremony at London’s Roundhouse.
+Big Ben’s Elizabeth Tower, the new London College of Fashion and AstraZeneca’s Cambridge headquarters were among six projects that were shortlisted for the 2025 RIBA Stirling Prize.
+The prize, presented annually, is awarded to ‘the architects of the building that has made the greatest contribution to the evolution of architecture in the past year’, and the winner was announced on October 16 at a ceremony at London’s Roundhouse.
+The winner is the Appleby Blue Almshouse in Bermondsey, London, by architects Witherford Watson Mann.

-Below are the six nominees, and a bit more information on who and what caught the eye of the judges this year, and why they did.
+Below are winner and the five other nominees, and a bit more information on who and what caught the eye of the judges this year, and why they did.

 Stephen Witherford, a director at WWMA, was shocked by reports he read about loneliness when he began the project.
 ‘It gets worse in older people when they become widowed or isolated from their families who move and work elsewhere, and so this project really sought to try and address that,’ he said.
 ‘Through the charity, we had access to residents in [United St Saviour’s Charity’s] two existing almshouses, which proved essential to this project.’